DataDog/documentation/content/en/tracing/compatibility_requirements/dotnet-core.md

       text: 'Instrument Your Application'
 ---

+The .NET Datadog Trace library is open source - view the [Github repository][1] for more information.

 The .NET Tracer supports automatic instrumentation on .NET Core 2.1, 3.0, and 3.1.
-It also supports [.NET Framework][1].
+It also supports [.NET Framework][2].

-**Note:** The .NET Tracer works on .NET Core 2.0, 2.2, and 3.0, but these versions reached their end of life and are no longer supported by Microsoft.
-See [Microsoft's support policy][2] for more details.
+The .NET Tracer works on .NET Core 2.0, 2.2, and 3.0, but these versions reached their end of life and are no longer supported by Microsoft.
+See [Microsoft's support policy][3] for more details.
 We recommend using the latest patch version of .NET Core 2.1 or 3.1.

-**Note:** Older versions of .NET Core on Linux/x64 have JIT compiler bugs that can cause applications to throw exceptions when using automatic instrumentation.
+Older versions of .NET Core on Linux/x64 have JIT compiler bugs that can cause applications to throw exceptions when using automatic instrumentation.
 If your application is running on .NET Core 2.0, 2.1.0-2.1.11, or 2.2.0-2.2.5, we strongly recommend you update your .NET Core runtime.
 If you cannot update, you may need to set the environment variable `DD_CLR_DISABLE_OPTIMIZATIONS=true` to work around the issue.
-See [DataDog/dd-trace-dotnet/issues/302][3] for more details.
+See [DataDog/dd-trace-dotnet/issues/302][4] for more details.

 ## Integrations